Parvesh Shaheen: Academia

 Shaheen worked with Japan Province Project from 1998 until 2000 as chairman.
 He worked at Kalam Development Project of Switzerland as a culture consultant.
 He worked at Allai Dam Hydel Project Batagram.
 Shaheen worked as a research scholar for Ancient Wooden Museum Preservation at Lok-Versa Islamabad, and as literary and culture adviser to the Commissioner of Malakand Division since 1985.

 Linguistics

 Shaheen is a member of the New Alphabet Committee at Pashto Academy Peshawar.
 He worked as a review expert on the Pashto Computerized Alphabet Committee Islamabad in 2005.
 He was a Director of National Language Authority for the Government of Khyber Pakhtunkhwa.
 Shaheen also worked on Kalasha language.

+Other

+He buried archaeological remains in dirt during the insurgency period so they could be preserved.
+He later worked as a volunteer with an Italian mission in the reconstruction of a statue of Buddha.
+During Swat operations, Shaheen opposed the Taliban.
+As a prominent figure, he was beaten, injured and had damage caused to his personal library by the Taliban.